trikset/trik-distro/README.md

 1. To download build metadata, do:

     ```shell
+    git submodule update --init
     git clone --depth 1 -b kirkstone git://git.yoctoproject.org/poky
     ```

-    Now all config files and build scripts are present, and host is ready to start build.
+    Now host is ready to start build.
 Rules for build are in 'sources' directory.
     Main config is in  ./conf directory.
 For example, to build faster, change options in conf/local.conf:

        PARALLEL_MAKE     = "-j5"